 Device APIs

-Wholesale/Business-to-Business (B2B) APIs
+Wholesale/Business-to-Business (B2B) APIs, including Service Provider / Chatbot Platform APIs

 UNI/Long Tail APIs

 The first category (Device APIs) characterizes APIs residing in a device meant for an application executing in that very same device.
 The other two latter categories access the service through an interface within the network and where the service could be executing in many different locations including the end-user devices.